fedora-copr/copr/frontend/docs/api_2/source/index.rst

 Errors
 ______

-To distinguish errors we use standard HTTP codes: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes.
+To distinguish errors, we use standard HTTP codes: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes.
-Additional information may be contained in the response body, it SHOULD have `application/json` Content-Type.
+Additional information may be contained in the response body, which SHOULD have `application/json` Content-Type.
-Inside json object, there are MUST be key ``message`` with error description, additional information MAY be present at key ``data``
+Inside json object, there will always be a key ``message`` with error description.
+In some cases, an additional information would be present at key ``data``.

     **Example**